The Center for INTERIM Programs

-Gap-Year Scenarios for Mid and Post Career Adults
+Mid and Post Career Sample Scenarios

 In 1995, I found myself engrossed in a very successful sales and marketing career.
 I was 18 years in, and happily employed, but something was gnawing at me.
 Buried beneath all the complicated layers of a family upbringing that trained me to "climb the corporate ladder," was a deep yearning for fulfillment unfamiliar, but dreamt of, imagined, yet wholly unrealized.